Dolpo Camping Trek

 Dhaulagiri Circuit Trek

-Required Permits: Annapurna Conservation Area Permit (ACAP), TIMS car
+• Required Permits: Annapurna Conservation Area Permit (ACAP), TIMS card

-• Magnificent views of the Dhaulagiri massif, which includes Dhaulagiri I, II, III, and IV, as well as nearby peaks like Annapurna and Nilgiri.
+• Magnificent views of the Dhaulagiri massif, including Dhaulagiri I, II, III, and IV, as well as Annapurna I and Nilgiri.

 • Travelling through unexplored and isolated parts of western Nepal to view the Dhaulagiri mountain range's untamed beauty.

-• Travel through difficult mountain passes like French Pass and Dhampus Pass
+• Travel through rugged mountain passes like the French Pass and Dhampus Pass.

 • For expert mountaineers, climb Dhampus Peak (6,060 m).